Macrometacorp/docs/docs/apps/crypto-trading.md

 4. Copy and past the code example into the editor.

-5. Click save and enable on location that is closest to where you are located around the globe.
+5. Click **Save** and enable on location that is closest to where you are located around the globe.

 6. Click publish.